Overview

 Jump to time

-Jumps playback to a target time, or to the start/end of a named region.
+Moves playback to a time, or to the start or end of a named region.

 Loop the current region

-Seeks back to the start of the current region.
-Combine with a "reaches a specific time" trigger at the region's end to build a loop.
+Sends the playhead back to the start of the region it's in.
+Pair it with a time trigger at the region's end and you have a loop.

 Pause playback